Bachelor of Arts in Mathematical Economics

 Economics has progressed in the last several decades by making extensive use of mathematical techniques.
 As a result, students who wish to pursue graduate study in accounting, finance and other disciplines for which mathematics is applied, as well as those students prepared to enter the business world upon graduation, benefit from a thorough grounding in both economics and mathematics.

 In business, many companies apply mathematical economics to solve problems.
-That means they must have the right people at managerial levels, focused on increasing a company’s revenues or decreasing its cost.
-These individuals leverage a common framework so that their decisions are compatible with those of others in the organization.
-In business, that common framework is the economic decision-making framework.
+That means they must have the right people at managerial levels with the skills required to solve these problems, increasing a company’s revenues or decreasing its cost.
+Those skills typically combine economic reasoning and mathematical techniques.